Graduate School Interview

 Do Your Research

 Familiarize yourself with the academic backgrounds, publications, and research interests of the professors in the program, as well as those of your potential interviewers.
 Also, note the aspects of the program that make it stand out from other programs.
-Most of this information can be found online or by talking with admissions coordinators, current students, and alumni of the program.
+Most of this information can be found online or by talking with admissions coordinators, current students, and program alumni.

 Prepare Key Talking Points